 On April 4, 2014 and December 3, 2014, we initiated litigation against Google Inc. and YouTube, LLC in the United States District Court for the Southern District of New York for infringement of several of our patents within the Cox Patent Portfolio relating to the identification of media content on the Internet.
 The lawsuits allege that Google and YouTube have infringed and continue to infringe certain of our patents by making, using, selling and offering to sell unlicensed systems and related products and services, which include YouTube's Content ID system.
-On June 23, 2015, the Patent Trial and Appeal Board ("PTAB") of the USPTO issued an order instituting for trial each of four Inter Partes Review petitions filed with the PTAB seeking to invalidate certain claims of our patents at issue in our litigation against Google and YouTube.
-On October 19, 2015, the PTAB issued an order instituting for trial on certain grounds a Petition for Covered Business Method Review (CBM) seeking to invalidate certain claims of our patents at issue in our litigation against Google and YouTube.
-The above referenced litigation against Google and YouTube has been stayed pending resolution of the proceedings at the PTAB (see "Legal Proceedings" at page 31 hereof).
+On June 23, 2015, the Patent Trial and Appeal Board ("PTAB") of the USPTO issued an order instituting each of four Inter Partes Review petitions filed by Google with the PTAB seeking to invalidate certain claims of our patents at issue in our litigation against Google and YouTube.
+On October 19, 2015, the PTAB issued an order instituting on certain grounds a Petition for Covered Business Method Review (CBM) seeking to invalidate certain claims of our patents at issue in our litigation against Google and YouTube (see "Legal Proceedings" at page 35 hereof).